WAGO/pfc-firmware-sdk/README.md

 >Default setup installs build environment to folder: /usr/local/lib/ptxdist-2017.11.0/bin/ptxdist
 >
->Default setup also create a Sym-Link to it in: /usr/local/bin/ptxdist
+>Default setup also creates a sym-link to it in: /usr/local/bin/ptxdist

 ---